Annie284/Annie284/README.md

 - 👋 Hi, I’m @Annie284
 - 👀 I’m interested in music
 - 🌱 I’m currently learning at Chang Jung Christian University
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on language learning projects
 - 📫 How to reach me
 - 😄 Pronouns:
 - ⚡ Fun fact: